 In those cases, the tubers reached the end of the run and literally flew over the snow embankment at the end of the run.
 The snow groomers had ended the run too short and the speed of the snow tuber catapulted them into the air.
 Several ended up crashing into the parking lot and another into a fence.
 The injuries suffered were significant, including a fractured neck and other orthopedic injuries.
 On their behalf, we sued the resort for negligence and won great settlements for our clients.

-Snow Sledding Accident Causing Serious Injuries
+Snow Sledding Accidents Causing Serious Injuries

-Like snow tubing accidents, sledding crashes can cause serious injuries and even fatalities.
+Like snow tubing accidents, sledding crashes cause serious injuries and even fatalities.
 Children often climb on a sled and go to the highest point on a hill to start their downward journey so they can achieve the fastest possible speed.
 Sleds are very difficult to control moving fast downhill and this causes the potential for significant harm.
 A sledder can strike a tree, tree stump or other fixed object at high speed without any type of injury protection, except perhaps a helmet if one is worn at all.
 Traumatic brain injuries, bone fractures, and facial injuries often result from a snow sledding accident.

 Liability lawsuits can be brought against a landowner for a dangerous condition or an adult for failing to properly supervise a child.
 In those cases, the homeowner’s insurance of the negligent person typically accepts coverage of the claim.
 Most policies include medical payment and liability insurance coverage.
 Substantial settlements can be won in these cases.

 Drunk or otherwise negligent drivers might be deemed liable for providing compensation for any damages if they are responsible for a crash.
-Furthermore, property owners may also be held responsible if they were aware that snowmobile riders were using their property and were also aware of dangers on their land.
+Furthermore, property owners are held responsible if they were aware that snowmobile riders were using their property and were also aware of dangers on their land.
 A tenacious and well-versed Michigan attorney who is familiar with winter sport accident claims could explain who might be held accountable for a crash.

 How a Michigan Winter Sports Accident Attorney Can Help